Terms & Conditions

 4. OUR OBLIGATIONS

-- 4.2 We will conduct an initial assessment upon receipt of the Application and allocate a credit score.
-If the initial application is successful the Application will be confirmed as a continuing application and processing fees, if any, will be deducted from the Borrower’s account and/or credit/debit cards.
+4.2 We will conduct an initial assessment upon receipt of the Application and allocate a credit score.
+If the initial Application is successful and converted by You to a full Application it will be confirmed as a continuing Application and processing fees, if any, will be deducted from the Borrower’s account and/or credit/debit cards.

-- 4.3 We will then complete the application process and when We are satisfied that all the requirements of the Application have been completed We will send a mortgage offer to the Borrower and any solicitor acting for the Borrower notified to us in writing.
+4.3 We will then complete the application process and when We are satisfied that all the requirements of the Application have been completed We will send a mortgage offer to the Borrower and make the mortgage offer and supporting documents available to any solicitor acting for the Borrower as notified to Us in writing.

 5. DATA PROTECTION